wtsi-hgi/weaver/docs/new-ui.md

 The graph that shows the history shows *all* the history it has, which is back to approximately October 2020.
 This means that, as time goes on, the useful part of the graph gets smaller and smaller.
 It'd be good to limit how far back the graph goes, I suspect the past **8 months** will suffice. ✅

 Once the scale has been changed to a maximum of 8 months, it'd be good to look at whether having the data points on the graph is worthwile.
-It used to be, as `mpistat` outputs weren't common, however `wrstat` is proving much more reliable, and we're getting so many datapoints, the points basically become the line. ❌
+It used to be, as `mpistat` outputs weren't common, however `wrstat` is proving much more reliable, and we're getting so many datapoints, the points basically become the line. ✅ *(decided it is fine)*

 The Vault Information table should also display dates as `DD/MM/YYYY` rather than `YYYY-MM-DD`. ✅